SaraJZ95/Global_Natural_Disasters-Analysis-Project-/README.md

 - **Total Damages ('000 US$):** Economic impact measured in thousands of US dollars.
 - **Total Affected:** Number of people affected by the disaster.

+## Technology:
+* We applied Python libraries such as Pandas for data manipulation, Matplotlib for visualizations, and hvPlot for interactive plotting.
+Also, we used the Geoapify API key for geocoding to improve our geographic analysis.

 ## Data Cleaning and Preparation:
 To ensure the dataset is ready for analysis, several steps were taken:
 1. **Dropping Unnecessary Columns:**